Finzean: Finzean in the 21st century

 The second half of the 20th century saw declines in traditional rural industries in Finzean, as elsewhere.
 There are now only seven tenant farms in Finzean where there were nearly 20 in the 1950s, and Finzean estate's own farming operation now dominates much of the area.
-This decline was countered by the growing wealth generated by the advent of the North Sea Oil industry in the 1970s.
-This brought an influx of new people to the north-east of Scotland, and Finzean was no exception.
-Being an attractive location on Royal Deeside and within commuting distance of Aberdeen, Finzean has become a desirable area in which to live.
-Although this has made houses less affordable for local families, an enlightened approach by the estate regarding the sale of building plots has helped to limit this effect.
+This decline was countered by the growing wealth generated by the advent of the North Sea oil industry in the 1970s, which brought an influx of new people to Aberdeen and other parts of north-east Scotland.

-Finzean is now a small but thriving community, with a primary school attended by about 50 children, a parish church that was extended and refurbished in 2005, an award-winning community hall that was rebuilt in 2003 and community woodlands that provide attractive walks for local residents.
+Finzean is now a small community, with a primary school attended by about 50 children, a parish church that was extended and refurbished in 2005, a community hall that was rebuilt in 2003, and community woodlands.
 Apart from the farms and estates, local businesses include a shop and post office, a farm shop and tearoom, a furniture restorer and cabinetmaker, a shortbread manufacturer and a number of building contractors and self-employed tradespeople.